 The walk-in price is 120 Polish zloty which is about 28 euros.
 The price is affordable but for frequent visitors we recommend Priority Pass.
 It pays itself back fast.

 The service selection in the lounge is better than in many other similar lounges.
 There are all basic services: Wi-Fi, flight information screen, English and Polish magazines and enough power sockets for charging devices.
 In addition to the basic services, the lounge has a stylish toilet, a shower and computers for its customers.

 We visited Schengen Business lounge before our flight from Krakow to Copenhagen by Norwegian.
 The lounge was easy to find even though the door was quite hidden.
 The receptionists were friendly and we got in without any issues.
 The lounge was almost full but we still found free seats close to the windows.

 Foods and Drinks

-This lounge had better food selection than many other Priority Pass lounges.
-During our visit, the lounge offered salad, fruits, bread with cheese and ham, yogurt, corn flakes, fruits and desserts.
+This lounge had a better food selection than many other Priority Pass lounges.
+During our visit, the lounge offered salad, fruits, bread with cheese and ham, yoghurt, cornflakes, fruits and desserts.
 Cold drinks were available in the fridge and hot drinks from a coffee machine.
-There were also wine, beer and many kinds of strong spirits.
+There wwasalso wine, beer and many kinds of strong spirits.

 The crowded atmosphere was a small minus.
-With less people, the lounge would have been more comfortable.
+With fewer people, the lounge would have been more comfortable.

-We can recommend you to visit Schengen Business Lounge in Krakow Airport.
-If you are not a business class passenger, having a Priority Pass is one of the easiest way to get it.
+We can recommend you visit the Schengen Business Lounge at Krakow Airport.
+If you are not a business class passenger, having a Priority Pass is one of the easiest ways to get it.
 Luckily, the lounge accepts also many other membership options.